art & music

 I won't get into extensive explanations on postmodernism, because there is more than enough literature on the subject.
 Given the nature of what content currently exists, it seems that an assessment of the present situation, in some general form may be due.
 I'll try to describe the differences as I see them.

 the Role of the Viewer

 Some writers note that in earlier postmodernism, that the viewer is an active reader of content.
-I differ with them in terms of referring to the viewer as "active".
-While compared to the modern era, the viewer had to be more engaged in order to gain an understanding of the work, the level of activity this required was significantly less than it is now.
+I differ with them in referring to the viewer as "active."
+While compared to the modern era, the viewer had to be more engaged to gain an understanding of the work, the level of activity this required was significantly less than it is now.
 Users, in the larger scope of cultural communications, are more active than they have ever been before.
 The type of activity in which they are engaged is different, however.
-The earlier postmodern scenario engaged the viewer in an active pursuit of synthesizing and following the string of concepts presented before them.
+The earlier postmodern scenario engaged the viewer in active pursuit of synthesizing and following the string of concepts presented before them.
 This was a highly cognitive action.
-The level of activity that has changed, surrounds the fact that "users" participate in a form of the creative process.
+The level of activity that has changed surrounds the fact that "users" participate in a form of the creative process.
 Contemporary artworks engage (what Richard Serra has called) the "behavioral space" of the viewer; making the viewer an active participant in the "performance" of an artwork.
 Viewers are continually made unwitting participants in works of art.
 To use the example of Serra's sculpture, the work becomes a performance piece, a sculptural form designed to provoke or invite "user" participation; making the viewer a participant in the performance of the work.
 This becomes the environment that the artist has orchestrated.
-The content in publishing, popular film and television depends more and more heavily on marketing research data, which is perpetually harvested from an array of internet-based social utilities (data given voluntarily and unwittingly by the user).
+The content from publishing industries, popular film and television depend more and more heavily on marketing research data, which is perpetually harvested from an array of internet-based social utilities (data are given voluntarily and unwittingly by the user).

 from Schizophrenia to Narcissism